nigelp/Zentara-Code/packages/evals/README.md

 - Clones/updates the evals repository
 - Creates and migrates a Postgres database
 - Prompts for an OpenRouter API key to add to `.env.local`
-- Optionally builds and installs the Roo Code extension from source
+- Optionally builds and installs the Zentara Code extension from source

 ## Port Configuration